kenyamane/MTBurn-JavaScript-SDK-Install-Guide/Programming_Guide_English.md

 ## In case of nonsynchronous tags

 - Add creatives to the order you want, and set the type of creatives `third party`.
-- Insert M.T.Burn JavaScript Tag as Creative.
+- Insert M.T.Burn (Hike) JavaScript Tag as Creative.
  - Insert JavaScript tags, ads unit template and, empty element that assigns display placement of ads.
  - In addition, it needs to insert CSS for display.
  - Insert click macro of DFP.
 Insert it accurately, and then it is possible to measure screen transitions and the clicks.